ImaneBenHassine/Apache-Spark/SparkETL/README.md

 - es.nodes : localhost
 - name of the index and the type : indexe/doc

-it will append or modify if already index exists
+it will append or modify if already index exists.

     import org.elasticsearch.spark.sql._